andizimmerer/andizimmerer.github.io/content/posts/cpp-header-only-self-registering-types/index.md

 Why?
 Because then it will be called when _static objects_ are initialized at program startup and this ensures that the function is called before any useful work is done!
 Nice!
 How can we do this?
 By creating a `static` field inside each derived class that gets assigned the returned value from `register_type()`.

-More precisely, this would like this:
+More precisely, this would look like:
 ```cpp
 class Rectangle : public Shape {
   static Shape* deserialize_rectangle(std::istream& in) {